CRIMINAL RECORD EXPUNCTIONS

 Expunction vs. Order of Non-disclosure in Texas

-If you are not eligible for expungement, Hill & Hill may still be able to file a petition for non-disclosure.
+If you are not eligible for expungement, The Law Office of Brent Hill may still be able to file a petition for non-disclosure.
 This means you would not have to disclose your criminal record to public agencies.
 However, there is a limit on the length of time your criminal record can be suppressed with an order of non-disclosure.
 There is one major difference between an expunction and an order of non-disclosure that you should consider.

 Unlike an expungement, which removes criminal activity from criminal databases, an order of non-disclosure simply suppresses records of such criminal activity without removing them from criminal databases.
 In essence, this means it provides applicants the right to not have to mention, “not disclose,” prior arrests and any criminal charges of which they were acquitted, pardoned, or for which they have successfully completed the court-ordered conditions, such as parole, public service, probation, counseling.